Scientists

 Details of Chronology Testing

-(√) What is the WTM Method? click ->
+(√) What is “Movement” in WTM? click ->

 Some people must run to think, walk to listen, or move to talk.
 Movement is not merely a mechanical action; it is the vehicle of intelligence.
 Movement cultivates perception, attention, and executive functioning.
 (Clark, Schumann, and Mostofsky, 2015).
 It is the movement that creates the cultivation of perception.
 Some scientists may label the cultivation an aspect of “body ownership.”
 (Erhsson, H. H., 2012) In this context, the “intelligence” will be called the “Sensory Body (SB).”
 Movement of the breath is the ultimate intelligence.
 It images creates the synergy between perception, attention, and motion.

-To Use Movement as an Intelligence
+We Use Movement as a Thinking Intelligence

 First, development maps out the body through motion and attention.
 The human being uses movement to explore spatial awareness.
 Spatial awareness is often thought of as external, yet in movement, it is both internal and external.
 Structure and motion maps out sensations into a living presence, that it a sense, an action of character.
 The character of this action forms the self.